Equine Assisted Psychotherapy

 One day Nicole and Scout were in the arena doing an activity and Scout was nipping at Nicole.
 Nicole wanted him to stop biting at her, but she was worried that if she drew a boundary with Scout that he might get upset with her and not want to spend time with her anymore.
 She begrudgingly drew a line in the sand.
 She’d never done this with Scout before, so he was a bit taken aback for a second.
 She turned and walked away from him.

 Horses have a beautiful way of teaching us how to connect with others in a genuine and authentic way.
 They’re nonjudgmental, patient, and forgiving.
-Everything Scout taught Nicole she rationally already knew, but experiencing this lesson first-hand allowed her to extend the lesson beyond her rational thoughts and it became part of her felt experience.
+Everything Scout taught Nicole she rationally already knew, but experiencing this lesson first-hand allowed her to extend the lesson so that it also became part of her felt experience.
 She didn’t just know how someone who values and respects you should treat you, she felt what it feels like when someone values and respects her.

-Nicole recognized that day how much horses can teach us as we learn to grow, heal, and find hope in our lives again, and she knew that she wanted to become trained in Equine Assisted Psychotherapy.
-She wanted to give others what Scout gave her – the opportunity to experience the profound healing that can occur when we work with horses.
-Scout died on February 10, 2022.
-His passing broke Nicole’s heart and she misses him every day, but she’s also so grateful for the time they spent together and all that he’s taught her.
+Nicole recognized that day how much horses can teach us as we learn to grow, heal, and find hope in our lives again, and she knew that she wanted to give others what Scout gave her – the opportunity to experience the profound healing that can occur when we work with horses.